syscl/LinuxLand/README.md

 # Samba on Raspberry Pi

 Please refer to this [link](https://tutorials.ubuntu.com/tutorial/install-and-configure-samba#3) first, full document will be appended later on.

-# Remove unused ibus

-Since I use sogou pinyin with ifcitx as my major input source, so that ibus is not required on my system, remove it by ```apt purge ibus indicator-keyboard```

 # Dash to Dock configuration